JROB774/pixtoy/README.md

 PIXTOY is a fun and simple web toy for creating miniature pixelated graphics effects using the Lua programming language.
-The app exposes a small set of simple primitive drawing functions, as well as some other utility functions (maths, bitwise ops, etc.) to allow the creation of the effects.
+The app exposes a small set of simple primitive drawing functions, as well as some other utility functions (maths, bitwise ops, etc.) to allow for the creation of these effects.

 You can see an example of a PIXTOY program by going to the [main page here](https://www.nksoftworks.com/pixtoy/).